To apply to the MA - Forensic Psychology:

 - Essay Responses:Please respond to these questions and upload your responses when requested in the online application.
 A personal statement will not be accepted in lieu of these essay questions.

 - Letters of Recommendation: For all programs, two letters of recommendation are required, (three are STRONGLY recommended).
+It is helpful, not required, to have 1 letter of recommendation which speaks to your academic abilities.
 You will submit your referees names and email addresses on the electronic application.
 Please be sure your referee email addresses are correct as the University of Denver will be contacting your referees directly for their reference letters.
 Delays in reaching your referees may result in delays processing and reviewing your application.

 - Official Sealed Transcripts:one official copy is required from all institutions where more than two credits were completed